JonahThurston/startup/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user watches display in realtime.

+## React deliverable

+For this deliverable I converted the login function of the application over to use React.
+I know it was supposed to be a full conversion, but I got mega super stuck trying to get the watchlist to work.
+And I dont have any more time to work on it.

+- [x] **Bundled and transpiled** - done!
+- [x] **Components** - Login and watchlist are components.
+Only login has interesting functionality.
+- [x] **Router** - Routing between login and watchlist components.
+- [x] **Hooks** - Hooks were used in login